8 Meal Prep Ideas on a Budget

 Work Your Way Up

-While meal prep is intended to be a healthy, money-saving solution, it takes some adjusting to figure out what works for you.
+While meal prep is intended to be a healthy way to eat on a budget, it takes some adjusting to figure out what works for you.
 It’s best to write out a list of the kinds of food you’ll be more likely to enjoy eating for a few days in a row.
 You don’t want to get bored after a day or two and wind up ordering takeout instead, so this step is important.

 Most of all, have fun with it!
 Just because you’re planning your meals out doesn’t mean it has to feel like a chore.
 If you’re drawing a blank on meals to try, browse through Pinterest for inspiration.
 You can also plan out a theme for each week, whether it’s Asian-inspired dishes or classic comfort food.